Debouncing and Throttling in JavaScript

 What is Debouncing?

 Debouncing is basically a method in JavaScript where you have to wait for a short time before you run a function.
-It’s helpful when you have something like a scroll or resize event that happens very often.
+It is useful in situations where events are triggered frequently, like scrolling, resizing, or typing.
 Instead of running the function every single time the event happens, debouncing makes sure it only runs after the user stops doing the action for a little while.
 This helps your website run faster and prevents your browser from getting overloaded.

 With the debouncing approach, no matter how many times the user triggers an event (like clicking a button), the function will only run after the user stops for a certain amount of time.
-For example, if someone clicks a button five times in just 100 milliseconds, the function won’t run immediately.
-If the debounce delay is 2000 milliseconds (2 seconds), the function will start running after the user stops clicking and for 2 seconds.
+For example, if someone clicks a button multiple times within 100 milliseconds, and the debounce delay is 2 seconds, the function will only run after the user stops clicking and 2 seconds have passed.

 Syntax for Debouncing